 If you’re a downhill skier with school-age kids, you know that one of the challenges is finding time to ski.
 School holidays are the obvious choice, but unfortunately that’s true for everyone else as well, leading to crowds and long lines.
 But before you give up in despair, there are some smart strategies you can use to ensure a good time for all.
 Here are my top tips for getting the most out of your time on the slopes, even when skiing on a holiday weekend:

 Get a head start.
 Arrive the night before you plan to ski and take care of signing up for any programs you want to participate in if you haven’t already.
 It’s also a great idea to pick up your rental equipment the evening before.
+Obviously, this is on the proviso that you will be hiring your equipment, as most people do.
+Depending on where you are going, you may find this write up on ski hire in Andorra useful.
+I would definitely suggest that hiring most things is the best idea, as that means you don’t have to take as much luggage.
+You also have a back up in case anything is broken or lost.
 When we visited Smugglers’ Notch over the Martin Luther King holiday weekend in January, we visited the rental shop on Friday at 5:30 and didn’t have to wait in any lines or waste time in the morning trying on ski boots.
 And of course, if it’s at all possible, you might pull the kids out of school, arrive around midday on Friday, and catch some runs before the crowds arrive (although you didn’t read that here).

 Take a lesson.
 Busy weekends are a great time for lessons for kids and grownups alike.
 At most resorts, ski school students don’t have to stand in lift lines.
 And instructors are likely to know which parts of the mountain are less crowded or have the best snow.